 Meet the Dogs

-You don’t believe in love at first sight until it happens to you, but on my very first day as a volunteer when I saw that shy, skinny German Shepherd cowering in his run at the local animal shelter, that was it.
-I was a goner.
+You don’t believe in love at first sight until it happens to you, but on my very first day as a volunteer when I saw a shy, skinny German Shepherd cowering in his run at the local animal shelter, that was it.
 I was well and truly In Love, and there was no going back.

-Like an idiot, I didn’t bring him home straight away.
-I didn’t think my parents would let me have him, since we already had a senior dog, Kiska, who was then 15 years old.
+Like an idiot, I didn’t bring him home straight away, since we already had a senior dog, Kiska, who was then 15 years old.

 Instead, I went to the shelter every chance I got so I could work with him to help him come out of his shell and realize he could trust people.
-When I had to fly, Mom visited him instead.
+When I had to fly, my mum visited him instead.

 The shelter had named him “Boomer,” but I renamed him to something I liked better.
 He was mine, after all, even if nobody knew it at the time but me.

-This was one scared dog.
-He was too afraid even to leave his run, let alone walk through a doorway to go outside.
-I don’t know why, but for some reason he trusted me, and later Mom, when he didn’t trust anyone else.
+This dog was scared of everything.
+He was even too afraid to leave his run, let alone walk through a doorway to go outside, but for some reason he trusted me, and later Mom, when he didn’t trust anyone else.

-The day Jerry finally walked out of his run with me and through not one, not two, but three doorways to go outside was a banner day, and other volunteers couldn’t believe what they were seeing.
+The day Jerry finally walked out of his run with me and through not one, not two, but three doorways to go outside was a banner day, and other shelter volunteers were stunned by his newfound courage.

-After a month or more of us visiting him at the shelter, I finally screwed up my courage to ask Mom and Dad if I could bring him home to foster, and of course they said yes... who could resist him?
+After more than a month of us visiting him at the shelter, I finally asked my parents if they would mind me bringing him home to foster.
+Of course they said yes... who could resist him?

 Now that he was coming home, it would just take a lot of love, patience, and time for him to turn into the confident charmer I knew he could be, and it was all going to be okay.